JuhaniUri/commands-cheatsheet/Linux/Readme.md

 mkfs.xfs /dev/mapper/es_data
 ```

+### Note more 2TB disks
+ An msdos partition table can only format up to 2TB of disk space
+ A GPT partition table, however, have the potential to address up to 8 zebibytes of space.
 ### LUKS: Resize VG/LV with LUKS
 ```
 parted /dev/sdc mklabel msdos mkpart primary 1M 100% set 1 lvm on